Tusshed/Hello-world/README.md

 # Hello-world
-new to Github, will change description later
+My name is **Remi** I am new to Github, I will change description later